-First, examine whether CMake is usable in your environment or not.
-Type the following in Linux command-line:
+First, check whether CMake is available in your environment.
+Type the following command in a Linux terminal:

-'''

-$ cmake --version
+\$ cmake --version

-'''

 If CMake is not installed in your system, an error message such as cmake: command not found will appear.
 If CMake is installed on your system, the version number will be shown.
 To build SALMON, CMake of version 3.14.0 or later is required.
 If you confirm that CMake of version 3.14.0 or later is installed in your system, proceed to Build using CMake.
 However, we realize that old versions of CMake are installed in many systems.
-If CMake is not installed or CMake of older versions is installed in your system, you need to install the new version by yourself.
+If CMake is not installed in your system, you need to install the new version by yourself.
 It is a simple procedure and explained below.